Corospondent - January 2020

-Global bonds continued to rally, reflecting lower yields, as concerns about global growth prospects lingered, with no visible signs of inflationary pressures in the developed economies.
-However, in dollar terms, most bond markets generated negative returns as a result of the stronger US dollar.
-Over the last year, global bonds have generated very strong returns despite the stronger US dollar over this period.
-Our negative view on global bonds remained unchanged as a large portion of developed market sovereign bonds offer negative yields to maturity, with the follow-on effect that most corporate bonds also offer yields which do not compensate you for the accompanying risk.
+Our negative view on global bonds remained unchanged, as a large portion of developed market sovereign bonds offer negative yields to maturity, with the follow-on effect that most corporate bonds also offer yields which do not compensate you for the accompanying risk.
 Only 4.8% of the fund is invested in bonds.

 The fund also has 4.3% invested in global property and a physical gold position of 2.7%.
 The balance is invested in cash, largely offshore.